 Meetings were held with the Tallymen to explain the nature of the work and to understand their use of the territory.
-Beginning in 2017 and continuing throughout 2022, Osisko has shared information about the proposed Windfall Project and information on the on-going drilling activities (surface and underground), surface infrastructure and the bulk sampling project towards Lynx and Underdog and the Triple Lynx zone with the CFNW through letters, meetings, focus groups, interviews, open houses and presentations to the band council and general assemblies.
-This included more than 185 different meetings with Waswanipi representatives, Tallymen, entrepreneurs, various organization representatives, band office employees and community members.
-In collaboration with the Cree First Nation, Osisko established the monthly Waswanipi Environmental Monitoring Committee in 2019 and a COVID-19 information Sharing Committee in 2020.
-In 2022, Osisko presented an update to the Windfall project during a general assembly.
+Beginning in 2017 and continuing throughout 2023, Osisko and the Partnership have shared information about the proposed Windfall Project and information on the on-going drilling activities (surface and underground), surface infrastructure and the bulk sampling project towards Lynx and Underdog and the Triple Lynx zone with the CFNW through letters, meetings, focus groups, interviews, open houses and presentations to the band council and general assemblies.
+This included more than 200 different meetings with Waswanipi representatives, Tallymen, entrepreneurs, various organization representatives, band office employees and community members.
+In collaboration with the CFNW, Osisko established the monthly Waswanipi Environmental Monitoring Committee in 2019 and a COVID-19 information Sharing Committee in 2020.
+In 2022, Osisko presented an update to the Windfall Project during a general assembly.
+In January 2023, an Open House session was held to present the Windfall Project and the preliminary assessment of its impacts before the Windfall EIA was submitted in March 2023.

 Before Osisko acquired the project, several information meetings had been held between Eagle Hill representatives and Waswanipi representatives, including former Chief Paul Gull.
 These meetings led to the signing in 2012 of an Advanced Exploration Agreement with the CFNW, the Grand Council of the Crees and the Cree Regional Authority.
-Osisko continues to honor the terms of the 2012 Exploration Agreement between Eagle Hill and Waswanipi.
-Among other things, the Agreement stipulates the negotiation of a Social and Economic Participation Agreement (essentially an impact and benefits agreement: IBA) in the event the project is shown to be economically viable.
-Discussions are underway with Waswanipi representatives and preliminary negotiations for an IBA commenced on December 19, 2017, in Waswanipi.
+The terms of the 2012 Exploration Agreement between Eagle Hill and Waswanipi are still being honored.
+Among other things, the 2012 Exploration Agreement stipulates the negotiation of a Social and Economic Participation Agreement (essentially an impact and benefits agreement: IBA) in the event the project is shown to be economically viable.
+Discussions are underway with Waswanipi representatives and preliminary negotiations for an IBA commenced on December 19, 2017, in Waswanipi and reprised in March 2023.

-Between 2017-2022, on average, 78 workers from Cree and First Nation communities (mainly Waswanipi) were employed at the Windfall site.
-During 2022, First Nation employment represented an average of 87 workers, corresponding to 23% of the total workforce on site.
+Between 2019-2023, on average, 84 workers from Cree and First Nation communities (mainly Waswanipi) were employed at the Windfall site.
+During 2023, First Nation employment represented an average of 90 workers, corresponding to 23% of the total workforce on site.